AJ-Turai/PSDS_Assignment5_1391922/README.md

 ## Project Structure

 - **main.ipynb**: Jupyter notebook containing data preprocessing, feature engineering, model training, and evaluation.
 It includes a detailed breakdown of the steps taken and model performance metrics.
-- **data/**: Directory where input data files is placed.
-- **report/**: Directory containing detailed report including all teh results and plots.
 - **requirements.txt**: List of necessary Python packages and dependencies for running the notebook.

 ## Key Steps